-Thank you to all the residents who participated in the first phase of the Urban Hens Pilot Project, and to the River City Chickens Collective for supporting the project!
+Thank you to all the residents who are participating in the first and second phases of the Urban Hens Pilot Project, and to the River City Chickens Collective for supporting the project!
 For more details about the findings of the first phase of the pilot, please review the report and attachments that were presented to City Council on March 7, 2016.

 This initiative aligns with fresh: Edmonton’s Food and Urban Agriculture Strategy, which recommends that the City “examine opportunities for citizens to keep bees and raise hens” (Strategic Direction 3, p.35) by “partner[ing] with local non-profits to assist in the evaluation of the implications of allowing urban backyard hens”.